Causes of more than three-quarters of deaths in India not ascertained

 "Policymaking starts with the setting up of priorities backed up by good quality data and robust research," said Dr Anuj Kumar Pandey, a senior research officer at the International Institute of Health Management Research in Delhi.
 "If we do not have the exact numbers on the mortality caused by specific diseases, we fail to design effective policies for them."

-For instance, chronic underreporting of fatalities from mental health problems, road traffic crashes and vector-borne diseases, has led to inadequate response strategies aimed at containing them.
+For instance, chronic under-reporting of fatalities from mental health problems, road traffic accidents and vector-borne diseases has led to inadequate response strategies aimed at containing them.

 Key identified reasons for deaths in 2020 included cardiovascular and respiratory problems.

 India's low rate of medical certification of deaths essentially boils down to how a significant chunk of fatalities happen in the absence of medical attention.
-In 2020, this figure was 45 per cent for even registered deaths, up from 34.5 the previous year, a jump attributed to Covid-19.
+In 2020, this figure was 45 per cent for even registered deaths, up from 34.5 per cent in the previous year, a jump attributed to Covid-19.

-The reporting and certification of such deaths that often occur in households has to be carried out by government health workers and medical experts from local healthcare facilities.
+The reporting and certification of such deaths that often occur in households must be carried out by government health workers and medical experts from local healthcare facilities.

-This involves conducting verbal autopsies to identify the cause of mortality, but Dr Pandey noted that there is a shortage of such experts at these facilities and that health workers are not trained well enough to carry out these autopsies by themselves.
+This involves autopsies to identify the cause of mortality, but Dr Pandey noted that there is a shortage of such experts at these facilities and health workers are not trained well enough to carry out these autopsies by themselves.

-At times, inadequate information from medical practitioners given on forms or poor medical knowledge of data entry operators compromises this process.
-Studies have stressed on the need to improve quality of certification and assessing causes of death even in tertiary care institutions.
+At times, inadequate information from medical practitioners given on forms or poor medical knowledge of data entry operators compromise this process.
+Studies have stressed the need to improve quality of certification and assessing causes of death even in tertiary care institutions.

 It is not just the less developed states such as Uttar Pradesh (12.6 per cent) and Bihar (3.4 per cent) that have low rates of medical certification of deaths.
 Even Kerala, a state with high literacy and good health parameters, has a low rate of just 11.2 per cent.

-However, a better rate is not entirely elusive.
-The states of Goa and Manipur, albeit smaller in size as well as population, attained a 100 per cent rate, even though some maintain they have to further improve their quality of medical certification.
+However, the states of Goa and Manipur, albeit smaller in size as well as population, attained a 100 per cent rate, even though some experts maintained they have to further improve their quality of medical certification.

 Dr Meena Seram, the Manipur government's nodal officer for vital statistics, told The Straits Times that the state government accorded priority to the registration and classification of deaths, especially maternal deaths.